Other Practice Information

 How to Complain

 Our aim is to provide a caring, efficient and high quality service.
 If you feel we could have done better we want to know.
-Please address any complaints to the Practice Manager in the first instance.
-If our practice manager cannot help with the problem she will make an appointment for you to speak with one of our GP Partners or explain the complaints procedure to you if you prefer.
-Written information is available about this process if you require it.
+Please submit any complaints in writing to the Practice Manager in the first instance.

 Lothian Health Board Details